LuisAugenstein/Personal-Wiki/README.md

 deactivate the environment with `deactivate`

 ## Source Control
-Use `pip freeze > requirements.txt` to create something like a package.json file Folder Structure:
+Use `pip freeze > requirements.txt` to create something like a package.json file.
+Use the following Folder Structure:

         project
         |- venv